-used primarily by hunters from October to April.
+Within the 'breaks', Sandy Sander WMA is a 30,000 acre state owned wildlife management area.
+It is used primarily by hunters from October to April.
 Trails are mostly double track ranch roads.
-The Elm Fork of the Red River (pictured right) is at the southern end of the WMA.
-The Dowackado Ranch Headquarters is on the NE side of the property (see Map Page for a map).
+The Elm Fork of the Red River (pictured right) is at the southern end of the WMA and is the drainage for the 'breaks'.

 BEEN THERE, DONE THAT?Don't bet your Do-Wacka-Do, Wacka-Do, Wacka-Do, Wacka-Do, Wacka-Do...